 He was advised to refer to the station.
 Which he did.
 The implications of what was said were very clear.
 The inspector was only doing this to protect Jacob from himself.
 To induce him to stay on the straight and narrow.
 In short, for Jacob's own good.
-Anarchists who proclaimed themselves the enemies of society ought up a complaint against one particularly despicable warder, Alexandre obliged with his customary verve, adhering to the letter of the regulations: and got eight days confinement to his cell for his pains.
+Anarchists who proclaimed themselves the enemies of society ought not to have been surprised to find society defending itself against them how it could.